Privacy Policy

 Accessing personal information

 Individuals may request to access the personal information we hold, including to update or correct it.
-Individuals wishing to access their personal information, please contact us in writing at the below mail or email address.
+Individuals wishing to access their personal information, should contact us in writing at the below mail or email address.

 Due to the nature of Endeavour Foundation’s business, records containing personal information about an individual may also contain personal information about other individuals, such as other people we support or our employees.
 Unless we have consent from those individuals to share their information, we will remove it prior to providing the records.